EEEManchester/MallARD_Pixhwak/README_math.md

 ## SUB_FRAME_CUSTOM mode
 This is the matrix for SUB_FRAME_CUSTOM mode.
 It is modified for MallARD (new version [Figure]) thruster allocation.
+When you put input in vertical of analog stick (move along x-axis), motor 1 and motor 2 will produce a force (F_u) that push the vehicle move towards positive X. Vice versa.

 ![MallARD thruster allocation](https://user-images.githubusercontent.com/77399327/126422035-619c7d1b-188c-498d-b6d6-6fc6c49fff33.png)